RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/mason-hc-leadership-structure.md

 - Outreach Director
 - Finance Director

-The smaller team was decided through long debates, but after reflection on Year 3 and examining the applications we received, we decided it'd be better to have a tighter-knit team with somewhat more responsibilities on each person.
+The smaller team was decided through long debates, but after reflecting on Year 3 and examining the applications we received, we decided it'd be better to have a tighter-knit team with somewhat more responsibilities on each person.
 Of course, this leadership team could still change...

 # Conclusions